MetrANOVA/website/pages/about/governance.md

 tension.
 First, the consortium will require a prolonged ongoing investment of resources to ensure the developed ecosystem is of sufficient quality and keeps pace with the evolving technical landscape.
-Second, the Consortium will take an inclusive approach to harnessing the collective abilities of the community by encouraging participation at a smaller scale from organizations and individuals who may not be able to commit dedicated resources or may have
+Second, the consortium will take an inclusive approach to harnessing the collective abilities of the community by encouraging participation at a smaller scale from organizations and individuals who may not be able to commit dedicated resources or may have